 Really nice review of Czech beer from Youtube channel Prague TV studio

 The Czech Republic is famous for its beer, many people visiting the country not just to enjoy the amazing and beautiful cities found here, but also to drink authentic Czech beer.
 “Pivo”, as the beer is known in the Czech Republic, was made in this land before the 6th century, when the Slavic migration began.

 Still, back in those days, the ingredients used for making beer differed from the ones used in present days.
 Also, breweries started to exist in the Czech Republic since the 12th century, which was the same century the country began exporting beer, while in Germany they started appearing only in the 13th century.

-Hops were cultivated in this part of the world since a very long time, where every city had at least one brewery that produced beer at a local level.
-The land of the historical Bohemia, Silesia, and Moravia, the Czech Republic had many famous cities for beer brewing, some of the most important being Prague, Budweis, and Plzeň, the city where the golden Pilsner beer was created, the first light colored beer that was ever made in the history of beer.
+Hops were cultivated in this part of the world for a very long time, where every city had at least one brewery that produced beer at a local level.
+The land of the historical Bohemia, Silesia, and Moravia, the Czech Republic had many famous cities for beer brewing.
+Some of the most important being Prague, Budweis, and Plzeň-the city where the golden Pilsner beer was created, the first light colored beer that was ever made in the history of beer.

 Where to taste great beer in Prague

 Prague, the capital city of the Czech Republic, has many amazing spots where you can enjoy Czech beer.
 The Pilsner is still the most famous type of beer served here, but don’t hesitate to try other high-quality assortments while you are in the area.
 Am interesting phenomenon in Prague is the increase in the number of microbreweries, which produce smaller quantities of beer because they focus on quality and outstanding flavor.
 So, if you have the chance, do try the beer provided by these microbreweries, because most certainly you will be pleasantly surprised.